 This is a common question as more families find themselves not being able to pay for funeral expenses.
 Unfortunately, there is limited public or state assistance for funeral costs.
-The state takes care of indigent deaths (as is their responsibility), but this is done by a pauper burial or cremation.
+The state takes care of indigent deaths (as is their responsibility), but a pauper burial or cremation does this.

 There is a Social Security $255 death benefit payment (if the deceased qualified), and the funeral director will assist you with claiming this.

 You may also find it helpful to read our article on ‘What are your options on how to pay for a funeral or cremation?’.
 It provides more information on how you can raise funds to cover funeral expenses.

 What can I legally do with the cremated remains?
 Laws for scattering ashes in Memphis, TN

 According to the provisions in state law, cremated remains can be kept at home, buried in a cemetery or memorial garden, mausoleum, or niche.
 Remains can also be buried or scattered on private land (with the permission of the landowner).
 Cremated remains are organic and sterile and therefore pose no issue to the environment.

 If you wish to scatter remains on rural public land, there are no laws preventing this.
 Regarding scattering in state parks, the general guidance is that you can go ahead so long as it does not interfere with any state park activities.